KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 Disclaimer: the content of this post is a reflection of my career journey and not specific to my work at JPMorganChase.

-DjangoCon US 2024 took place from September 22-27 in Durham, North Carolina at the Durhan Convention Center.
+DjangoCon US 2024 took place from September 22-27 in Durham, North Carolina at the Durham Convention Center.
 It was the seventh DjangoCon US I've had the privilege of attending and an absolute blast!

 Attendees (photo credit: Bartek Pawlik (https://bartpawlik.format.com/))
 ![](djangocon-us-2024-recap-images/attendees-photo.jpg)